elizabethmcd/CCI/README.md

 _Important: In the future I plan to learn docker to implement the shell script a bit easier.
 For now everything is recapitulated as a shell script so I don't have to fiddle with everything and struggle._

-## 2017-07-11

-Made the initial git repository commit with the instructions for setting up a VM through CCI and my initial shell script with the commands for configuring sudo privileges, fileshare mount, and software/packages installation.
-The following software/packages are included in the shell script and are successfully installed:

-- BBMap
-- Samtools
-- Python pandas
-- Python pip for installation of packages